 To help understand the physics behind our model results, and as part of our model output data analyses, we performed numerous regressions among the model output variables.
 The only clear relationship was between solid (snow) precipitation and peak SWE.
 All other attempts at finding simple relationships among basic atmospheric variables and the more complex snowproperty variables (e.g., between air temperature and snow-free date) failed.
-We concluded that reproducing the complexity of the natural system requires physically-based modeling systems capable of accounting for the threshold and other non-linear aspects of the interactions between snow and its surrounding environment.
+Unfortunately, even the strong relationship between snowfall and peak SWE is partially an artifact of the modeling tools and spatial resolution used, and is not completely representative of the natural system; in tundra environments (Fig. 2) local snow accumulations are largely controlled by wind redistribution of snow, and large-scale precipitation patterns may have little in common with local patterns (e.g., Liston and Sturm 2002; Liston 2004).